 The Company pays each executive officer an annual base salary to provide the executive with a predictable level of income and enable the executive to meet living expenses and financial commitments.
 The Compensation Committee views base salary as a way to provide a non-performance-based element of compensation that is certain and predictable.
-The Compensation Committee believes the base salaries paid to the Company's executive officers in fiscal year 2022 were modest compared to other financial service firms.

-The annual base salary for Sean M. O'Connor in 2022 was \$600,000.
-The annual base salary for William J. Dunaway in 2022 was \$375,000.
-The annual base salary for Glenn Stevens in 2022 was \$500,000.
-The annual base salaries for Diego Rotsztain and Charles Lyon in 2022 were \$400,000.
+The Compensation Committee believes the base salaries paid to the Company's executive officers in fiscal year 2023 were modest compared to other financial service firms.
+The annual base salary for Sean M. O'Connor in 2023 was \$600,000.
+The annual base salary for William J. Dunaway in 2023 was \$375,000.
+The annual base salary for Glenn Stevens in 2023 was \$500,000.
+The annual base salaries for Philip Smith and Charles Lyon in 2023 were \$400,000.
+The Compensation Committee determined that the base salaries of our named executive officers were appropriate in light of their duties and responsibilities, and therefore the base salaries for each of the named executive officers remained the same for fiscal year 2023 as fiscal year 2022.